sprintersb/atest/README.md

 range 0x40...0xbf.

-In the remainder, avrtest is explained.  avrtest-xmega and avrtext-tiny work similar.  avrtest does not simulate internal peripherals like timers, I/O ports, interrupts, etc.
+In the remainder, avrtest is explained.  avrtest-xmega and avrtext-tiny work similar.
+AVRtest does not simulate internal peripherals like timers, I/O ports, interrupts, etc.